bcnmy/docs/docs/Guides/V2Upgrade.md

 - If user wants to batch the upgrade transaction with other transactions, `getUpdateImplementationData` method can be used along with `getModuleSetupData`.

 :::info
-Its critical to add the **moduleSetupData** while doing the upgrade when using getUpdateImplementationData to ensure atleast one validation method can be enabled.
+Its critical to add the **moduleSetupData** while doing the upgrade when using getUpdateImplementationData to ensure at least one validation module is enabled.
+Otherwise your V2 account will be left without any authorization and unusable.
 :::

   ```tsx